 The dynamics of global interactions among nations and regions present issues that affect all humanity.
-These dynamics include competing beliefs and goals; methods of and cooperation.
+These dynamics include competing beliefs and goals; methods of engagement; and conflict and cooperation.
 Contemporary issues have political, economic, social, historic, and geographic components.
 Approaches to addressing global and regional issues reflect historical influences and multiple perspectives.

-Students can impact global
+Students can impact global issues through service learning and senior projects.